Last updated on November 17th, 2020 at 11:37 pm

 While everyone with this condition has a different experience, most can manage their symptoms with help from medication.
 Treatment is, as with any condition, often important to living a healthy, happy life.
 So, whether you may have an undiagnosed case or simply need a more convenient way to get your prescription filled, telehealth is the answer.

-Right now, DTC telehealth in particular is all the rage.
+Right now, direct-to-consumer telehealth in particular is all the rage.
 If you have a health concern, you can likely find an online company that can set you up with an online doctor’s visit, find the right prescription for you, and then deliver the medications you need, right to your door.
 And that includes ADHD!
 Ahead and Done are the frontrunners in online treatment and meds for ADHD, providing a convenient way for patients to get a diagnosis and continuing treatment.
 But, which one is better, Done or Ahead?
 Which will provide the best quality, convenience, and affordability for you?

 That’s what we’re here to find out.